saverymax/qdriven-chiqa-summarization/README.md

 # Question-Driven Summarization of Answers to Consumer Health Questions
 This repository contains the code to process the data and run the answer summarization systems presented in the paper Question-Driven Summarization of Answers to Consumer Health Questions
+If you are interested in just downloading the data, please refer to https://doi.org/10.17605/OSF.IO/FYG46.
+However, if you are interested in repeating the experiments reported in the paper, clone this repository and move the data found at https://doi.org/10.17605/OSF.IO/FYG46 to the evaluation/data directory.

 ## Environment
-Create a new environment and install the dependencies for the project.:
+To train the models and run the experiments, you will need to set up a few environments: one for data processing and evaluation; the BiLSTM; BART; and the Pointer-Generator.
+Since we are going to be processing the data first, create the following environment to install the data processing and evaluation dependencies
 ```
 conda create -n qdriven_env python=3.7
 conda activate qdriven_env
 pip install -r requirements.txt
 ```
+The requirements.txt file is found in the base directory of this repository.
 The spacy tokenizer model will be handy later on as well
 ```
 python -m spacy download en_core_web_sm
 ```
-And because py-rouge uses nltk, we also need to do this:
+And because py-rouge uses nltk, we also need nltk:
 ```
 python
 >>> import nltk
 >>> nltk.download('punkt')
 ```
-There are more details on the environments required to train each model in the deep learning section.
+There are more details on the environments required to train each model in the following sections.

-## Data Processing
-Download MEDIQA-AnS from https://doi.org/10.17605/OSF.IO/FYG46 to the evaluation/data directory in this repository.

 ## Answer Summarization
 In the models directory, there are six systems: